Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 - Enable the spectrum display and check that your signal of interest is centered in the spectrum display.

-NOTE: The decimation value must be a power of two with a maximum value of 8, for example: 1, 2, 4, 8.
+IMPORTANT: The decimation value must be a power of two with a maximum value of 8, for example: 1, 2, 4, 8.
 A decimation value of 2 will halve the bandwidth, a value of 4 will halve it once again.

 The filter bandwidth and FIR tap size settings are related.
 The Filter BW setting should be set to the bandwidth of the signal of interest.
 For example for a narrow band signal that might be 15 kHz.
 The FIR tap size sets how tight the filtering is.
 Higher values result in tighter filtering which blocks other signals more.
 But this comes at the expense of higher CPU usage.
 A typical FIR tap size is 100.

-Note that if you need to resync in the future, you must reset the FIR tap size back to zero, and Decimation back to 1 before syncing.
+IMPORTANT: If you need to resync in the future, you must reset the FIR tap size back to zero, and Decimation back to 1 before syncing.

 - Disable the spectrum display.